AlanYHung/data-structures-and-algorithms/c-sharp/tree/README.md

 ### Challenge Summary Part 2
 * Write a method called Find-Maximum-Value that searches through a Binary Tree and returns the largest value in the tree.
+* Write a method called BreadthFirst that traverses a tree using Breadth First Search and returns a List of Node Values in Search order.

 ### Challenge Description
 * Create a Binary Tree with a working preorder, inorder, and postorder traversal methods
 * Create a Binary Search Tree with a working add and contains method.
 * Create a method called FindMaximumValue in the Binary Tree class and have it return the largest value in the tree.
+* Create a method called BreadthFirst in the Binary Tree class and have it return a list of all values using BFS traversal order.

 ### Approach & Efficiency
 * Create a Node Class with value and pointer to the left and right child.